skhan-tech/skhan-tech.github.io/_posts/2020-02-16-Lending-Club-Loan-Analysis.md

 |Decision Tree        | 0.54     |
 |Logistic Regression  | 0.53     |

-An ROC/AUC score of 0.50 is essentially a coin flip so our model right now is barely doing better than a coin flip at predicting whether a loan will be good or now.
+An ROC/AUC score of 0.50 is essentially a coin flip so our model right now is barely doing better than a coin flip at predicting whether a loan will be good or not.
 Let's now start tuning and using some different techniques.

 **Class Imbalance**